oswaldoosw/Seven_Diner/README.md

 # Seven_Diner
 ## Description
 This project is a web application for a made-up restaurant, built using Express.js.
 There are some features, such as food ordering for customers.
 Managers and restaurant staff can also do administrative tasks, related to the database.
-This project is created as part of the CSIT314 course project, in which the Entity-Control-Boundary pattern is a requirement.
+This project is created using the Entity-Control-Boundary pattern.

 ### Framework/Library/Database used
 - Express.js